Multiple people shot at Kansas City Chiefs’ Super Bowl parade

 Chiefs’ quarterback Patrick Mahomes took to social media, saying: “Praying for Kansas City.”

-Linebacker Drue Tranquill also posted: “Please join me in prayer for all the victims in this heinous act.
-Pray that doctors & first responders would have steady hands & that all would experience full healing.”
+Linebacker Drue Tranquill posted: “Please join me in prayer for all the victims in this heinous act.
+Pray that doctors & first responders would have steady hands & that all would experience full healing”.

+Offensive lineman Trey Smith thanked first responders, adding: “You’re the ones who should be celebrated today.”

+Earlier, the city had been in party mode as Super Bowl MVP Mahomes and team-mate Travis Kelce took centre stage on a platform near Union Station.